Think of sprint review meeting as a casual demo Friday, where you demo your finished feature/product to people and answer questions.

 However, depending on how your company is set up, this meeting could also be more formal with the product owner explaining what tasks in the sprint where completed (and what weren’t) while the development team showcases them.

 What is a Sprint Review Meeting?

-The sprint review meeting is an informal gathering between the scrum team and the other stakeholders.
+The sprint review meeting is the third scrum ceremony.
+It is an informal gathering between the scrum team and the other stakeholders.
 The team takes this opportunity to show all the work completed during the sprint which gives the stakeholders a chance to see the feature to inspect and ask questions.